creatica-soft/pki/README.md

 ```
 docker contrainer start -i alpine-pki
 ```

-This is still error-prone if alpine-pki container is deleted by accident.

 Openssl version 3 includes RFC4120-compliant CMP client, which has been tested to work with this server.
 Openssl ocsp client has been tested with OCSP server.